-I already touched upon this subject in my previous article How To Train, where I addressed the technical aspects of how to choose an opening, how to study it afterwards, how to use the database and the engine.
+Practical Openings for White: I already touched upon this subject in my previous article How To Train, where I addressed the technical aspects of how to choose an opening, how to study it afterward, and how to use the database and the engine.
 If you haven’t done so already, I strongly recommend you read it first.

-In this article, I will analyse various openings from the aspect of their practicality.
-By practicality I mean easiness to memorise and play.
+In this article, I will analyze various openings from the aspect of their practicality.
+By practicality I mean easiness to memorize and play.
 Does an opening require a lot of preparation before you can play it?

-If an opening requires a lot of studies and is difficult to memorise it is impractical.
-Of course, various players have a different understanding what is difficult and what is easy when it comes to chess, so here I will mostly have in mind the club players who have limited time to devote to their opening preparation.
+If an opening requires a lot of study and is difficult to memorize it is impractical.
+Of course, various players have a different understanding of what is difficult and what is easy when it comes to chess, so here I will mostly have in mind the club players who have limited time to devote to their opening preparation.

-Starting from left to right, 1. b3 has recently been used by very strong players like Nakamura, So, Karjakin, Rapport and many others.
-The reason for its popularity are the somewhat unorthodox middlegame positions that arise.
+Starting from left to right, 1. b3 has recently been used by very strong players like Nakamura, So, Karjakin, Rapport, and many others.
+The reason for its popularity is the somewhat unorthodox middlegame positions that arise.
 Very often White gives away the light-squared bishop and puts his knights on d2 and e2, behind the pawns on d3 and e3, obtaining a very flexible position.

-Would you feel comfortable to prepare against all these (and then some more) set-ups and the memorise all your preparation?
+Would you feel comfortable preparing against all these (and then some more) set-ups and memorizing all your preparation?
 It may not be such a problem for the top players, but club players would most likely find this very demanding.